Rookie QB Shedeur Sanders to start in Browns preseason opener against the Panthers

 The 6-foot-1, 212-pound Sanders fell to the fifth round of the NFL draft after winning the 2024 Johnny Unitas Golden Arm award following his final season playing for his father Deion Sanders at Colorado.
 Sanders remains fourth on the Browns' depth chart, but injuries have increased his reps in practice.
 He took some reps with the second team in practice Wednesday.

-Sanders has battled some recent shoulder soreness, but Stefanski said that is no longer an issue.
+Sanders has had some recent shoulder soreness, but Stefanski said that is no longer an issue.

 Sanders played two seasons at Jackson State before transferring to Colorado, where he played for two more seasons.
 He played in 50 games in college, completing 1,267 of 1,808 passes for 14,353 yards with 134 touchdowns and 27 interceptions.
 He also ran for 17 touchdowns.

+Carolina's starters are expected to play one or two series against the Browns, per Canales.

-Canales cited having a “pretty young team,” saying he can't pass up the chance to get players some reps and develop some chemistry.
+Canales said his decision was based on having a young team, adding that he couldn't pass up the opportunity to get players some reps and develop some chemistry.

+Young said he's “super excited” about the chance to play more in the preseason.

+“Every year we’re a new team, so I think it’s just a great opportunity for us to, at the first opportunity we can, get out there and try to establish ourselves, get more and more comfortable (and) get reps,” Young said.
+“I think it’ll be a great thing for myself, for all of us, just to kind of get our feet wet a little bit in the preseason."

 AP NFL: https://apnews.com/hub/NFL